 Second, we can combine the gravitational wave distance with the redshift of the galaxy to measure the Hubble constant, the rate of expansion of the Universe.
-Our best estimates for the Hubble constant, from the cosmic microwave background and from supernova observations, are inconsistent with each other.
+Our best estimates for the Hubble constant, from the cosmic microwave background and from supernova observations, are inconsistent with each other (the most recent supernova analysis only increase the tension).
 Which is awkward.
 Gravitational wave observations should have different sources of error and help to resolve the difference.
 Unfortunately, with only one event our uncertainties are rather large, which leads to a diplomatic outcome.

 Finally, we can now change from estimating upper limits on binary neutron star merger rates to estimating the rates!
 We estimate the merger rate density is in the range (assuming a uniform of neutron star masses between one and two solar masses).
 This is surprisingly close to what the Collaboration expected back in 2010: a rate of between and , with a realistic rate of .
 This means that we are on track to see many more binary neutron stars—perhaps one a week at design sensitivity!